123ojp/as208223-web/docs/index.md

 | Name | Reason |
 | --- | --- |
 | AS18041 Taiwan Digital Streaming |  Free IPv4 & IPv6 transit in Taipei
-| AS44324 MoeDove | Free transit in Hong Kong & Singapore & America & Germany & Taiwan
+| AS44324 MoeDove | Free transit in Hong Kong & Singapore & America & Taiwan
 | AS27523 Kawaii Networks | Free transit in America <br> Free VM in America
 | AS216324 Hyper Group Network Ltd | Free transit in America <br> Free VM in HNIX
 | AS140731 TOHU Public Internet | Free transit in Hong Kong